GLOBAL MARKETS-Inflation fears stalk stocks

 Investor focus was locked on the U.S. consumer price index report to be released by the U.S. Labor Department at 1230 GMT, with analysts expecting a 3.6% lift in year-on-year prices, boosted by last April's low base.

 U.S. Treasury yields remained stuck in a tight range.
-The yield on benchmark 10-year Treasuries US10YT=RR drifted lower to 1.6130%, below the recent peaks of late March levels and far from the 1.9% level at the start of 2020 before the coronavirus pandemic.
+The yield on benchmark 10-year Treasuries US10YT=RR drifted lower to 1.6183%, below the recent peaks of late March and far from the 1.9% level at the start of 2020 before the coronavirus pandemic.
 US/

 Euro zone bond yields held below recent highs touched on Tuesday.
 Germany's 10-year yield was down 1 basis point to -0.17%, after rising to the highest since March 2020 at -0.152% on Tuesday.
 L8N2MZ2TU